Allergy medications: Know your options

-Nasal decongestant sprays and drops relieve nasal and sinus congestion if they are used for a short period of time.
-Repeated use of these drugs for more than three consecutive days may result in a cycle of recurring or worsening congestion.
+Nasal decongestant sprays and drops relieve nasal and sinus congestion if used only for a short time.
+Repeated use of these drugs for more than three consecutive days can result in a cycle of recurring or worsening congestion.
 Examples include:

 - Oxymetazoline (Afrin, Dristan, others)

 - Tetrahydrozoline (Tyzine)